Frequently Asked Questions

 This varies across the technical certifications and the professional development certifications.
 For example, a certificate in KYC360 Screening Technology will cover all the functionality within the solution so will be very comprehensive, but a single professional development course will be focused on a specific topic, such as verifying source of wealth, or writing effective SARs.

-The level of content and emphasis changes across the range of courses.
-Certifications are categorised by the level or degree of difficulty and the number of courses to be studied.
-The range includes Introductory, Intermediate, Advanced and Expert levels – See: Certification Framework Chart.
+The level of content changes across the range of courses.
+Certifications are categorised by the level or degree of complexity and the number of courses to be studied.
+The level of courses includes Introductory, Intermediate and Advanced – See: Certification Framework Chart.

 6. Are there any prerequisites for taking a course?